Abstract

 What is citizenship?

 The normative discussion on concepts and models of citizenship in political theory has a long history and is constantly evolving, with different conceptualisations and agendas of citizenship co-existing, competing with and influencing each other (Pykett et al., 2010).
 Nowadays, the apparent consensus seems to be that citizenship is a fluid, complex and multi-layered concept that can mean many different things to different people, in different contexts (Joppke, 2007).
-Following the aforementioned, commonplace belief that more formal education (automatically) expands and improves citizenship, or the ‘symbolic equivalence’ as described by Fischman and Haas (2014), Schugurensky (2005) therefore claims it is pertinent to ask the question ‘
+Following the aforementioned, commonplace belief that more formal education (automatically) expands and improves citizenship, or the ‘symbolic equivalence’ as described by Fischman and Haas (2014), Schugurensky (2005) therefore claims it is pertinent to ask the question ‘what is citizenship?’.

 Given this multiplicity of the concept of citizenship, its specific use in European policy texts implies certain normative choices connected to what is considered ‘good’ citizenship.
 In order to discuss these normative choices, we take into account the distinction between national models and post-national concepts of citizenship.
 The main classical, national models of citizenship can be summed up as (political) liberalism, communitarianism and (neo)republicanism (Delanty, 1998; Heater, 1999; Keating, 2014).
 While these theoretical traditions of citizenship, and many variations in between, accord certain general characteristics to ‘good’ citizenship at a national (state) level, now, upcoming concepts of supra- or post-national, cosmopolitan or global citizenship consider citizenship as not to be conceived in terms of either of these models, because of new (global) conditions for citizenship that transcend the boundaries of the national.
 Regarding European citizenship specifically, it has been argued that its specific character as a complementary citizenship, depending on the mainly regulatory character of EU-level governing and policies, makes it fall beyond traditional, national models of citizenship (Delanty, 1998) or falling short of them, as not being able to establish the same strong ties between individual citizens and their citizenship-assigning state (Bellamy, 2008).